indigoparadox/doorbot-detector/README.md

 * **winautohidedelay**

   For the peephole windowed client.
 If winautohide is enabled, this should be set to the number of milliseconds (1000ths of a second) of inactivity after which the window will hide itself.

+### \[doorbot.notifiers.logger\]

+This notifier publishes action notifications to a log.
+By default, log messages are emitted to stdout (similar to other log messages).

 ## Overlays